 On April 22, 2021, the Port released the Draft Environmental Assessment (EA) that summarizes the proposed design and environmental analysis.
-We invite community members to share their input until June 4, 2021 by 5 p.m.
-PST.
+We invited community members to share their input on the Draft EA from April 22, 2021 through June 4, 2021.

 The runway safety area is the area beyond the end and sides of the runway.
 Much like the shoulder of a road, this area provides an extra measure of safety in case an aircraft veers off or overruns the runway.
 FAA design standards require that the runway safety area is maintained in smooth condition.

 The Proposed Action would adjust the slope (longitudinal grade) at the north end of the main runway (Runway 13R) and the runway safety area to meet current FAA design standards.
 It would accommodate a standard 1,000-foot runway safety area by conveying a portion of Glencoe Swale in a concrete box culvert.
 The runway safety area and the north end of Runway 13R would be regraded to comply with FAA design standards.

 Project construction is expected to take place over one construction season, approximately May 2023 through October 2023.

 The Environmental Assessment (EA) is required under the National Environmental Policy Act (NEPA) to determine whether the project has the potential to cause significant environmental effects.

 Proposed Action and No Action Alternative

 Through initial analysis of six different design alternatives, we identified rerouting Glencoe Swale in a culvert through the runway safety area and regrading the end of the runway and the runway safety area as the best alternative for more detailed study.
 This alternative is now what is termed the Proposed Action.
 It was selected for best meeting all the screening criteria because it:

 - Does not cause safety or operational problems that are not easily resolvable